amey1302/CalendarProApp/README.md

 # CalendarProApp

-It is Simple Console Based Appliation done using Core-Java.
+It is Simple Console Based Java Appliation.
 It Provides features to Create Event, To View Event, To Set Reminders.

 # Features
 1. Add Events